Fall Finance Forum 2024: CRE Set For Capital Boost in 2025

 The improved credit conditions in the CRE debt markets have created a far more “robust” deal pipeline for Blackstone, according to Wiebolt, who said it reflects momentum across the industry.
 Wiebolt noted that commercial mortgage-backed securities (CMBS) volume is on track to end 2024 four times higher than 2023, with private lending also seeing an uptick.

 While Blackstone continues to target largely the growth sectors like digital infrastructure, industrial, multifamily and student housing, Wiebolt stressed that select opportunities are also beginning to open up with office properties as well with particular “green shoots” with the highest quality Class A buildings.
-Risks still remain for the asset class, but recent CMBS oversubscribed deals on high-profile office buildings demonstrates investor demand in some of these properties that did not exist in 2023, according to Wiebolt.
+Risks still remain for the asset class, but recent CMBS oversubscribed deals on high-profile office buildings demonstrates investor demand in some of these properties, according to Wiebolt — a demand that didn’t exist last year.

-Looking ahead to 2025, Wiebolt projects that interest rates will trend lower if inflation continues its pace of moderating cooling.
-Whichever direction the Fed chooses to go, Wiebolt said CRE is in a far better position than in late 2023 due to far less uncertainty with the cutting cycle underway and all-in borrowing costs lower.
+Looking ahead to 2025, Wiebolt projects that interest rates will trend lower if inflation continues its pace of moderate cooling.
+Whichever direction the Federal Reserve chooses to go, Wiebolt said CRE is in a far better position than in late 2023 due to far less uncertainty with the cutting cycle underway and all-in borrowing costs lower.

 Signs of a rebound in CRE transaction activity has been evident at KKR (KKR), which has around a $20 billion U.S. pipeline today compared to what would have been at most between $10 billion and $20 billion a year ago, according to Joel Traut, partner at the global investment firm.

-Warren de Haan, CEO of Acore Capital, said office getting largely removed from deals has posed a major challenge with achieving high lending levels in recent years, given that the sector accounted for about 30 to 40 percent of a lender’s portfolio in 2019.
-He noted though that the private lender has seen an uptick in transaction activity during the past three months in multifamily and industrial, aided by less aggressiveness from banks
+Warren de Haan, CEO of Acore Capital, said office getting largely removed from deals has posed a major challenge to achieving high lending levels in recent years, given that the sector accounted for about 30 to 40 percent of a lender’s portfolio in 2019.
+He noted, though, that the private lender has seen an uptick in transaction activity during the past three months in multifamily and industrial, aided by less aggressiveness from banks

 Schuh said he expects 2025 to produce pre-pandemic levels for lending activity as the investment sales market opens up more from increased opportunities for acquisition loans.
 Schuh, who estimates that Starwood Property Trust’s debt volume will double next year from its roughly $4 billion of originations in 2024, stressed that now is the time for CRE investors to make moves on attractive deals.